Skip to content

 While DSO focuses on the age of a company’s receivables, the Average Collection Period directly compares to the credit terms extended to customers.
 For instance, if your terms are net 30 days and your ACP is 45 days, this discrepancy indicates inefficiencies in your collections process or that customers are not adhering to your credit terms.
 Understanding how ACP relates to DSO can provide deeper insights into where you can improve the collections process for better financial health.

-Strategies to Minimize the Average Collection Period
+Strategies to Reduce Your Average Collection Period

 Minimizing the ACP can directly improve your company’s cash availability, enhancing your ability to fund operations and reduce debt.
 Effective strategies for reducing the ACP include: